WebAudio/web-audio-cg/audio-device-client/explainer.md

 ![Design pattern: WebAudio Powerhouse](https://github.com/WebAudio/web-audio-cg/blob/master/audio-device-client/images/img-1-design-pattern.png "Design pattern: WebAudio Powerhouse")

-This setup is convenient to take advantage of the code compiled into WebAssembly, therefore this new model cuts the engineering cost significantly because audio developers can bring existing source codes to the web platform with minimum effort.
-Additionally, deploying to multiple targets by using same source code ensures the identical sonic result across various platforms.
-(e.g. encoding/decoding, signal processing or an entire audio application)
+This setup is convenient to take advantage of the code compiled into WebAssembly; therefore this new model cuts the engineering cost significantly because audio developers can bring existing source codes to the web platform with minimal effort.
+Additionally, deploying to multiple targets by using the same source code ensures identical sonic results across various platforms (e.g. encoding/decoding, signal processing or an entire audio application).

 However, this convoluted workaround only solves some of problems that this breed of audio-centric applications faces.
-It is still locked by the graph render quantum size (128 sample-frames), and there is no unified API that configures essential properties of audio rendering mechanism (such as I/O device selection, multi-channel I/O support, configurable sample rate and more).
+It is still locked by the graph render quantum size (128 sample-frames), and there is no unified API that configures essential properties of audio rendering mechanism such as I/O device selection, multi-channel I/O support, configurable sample rates and more.

 The slow adoption of Web Audio API from pro-audio or game industry is the clear evidence of why this problem is important to solve.